andeha/Monitor/README.md

 # A MIPS/PIC32 Monitor Program

-**This program helps you** upload your programs, interact with your chip, insert hardware breakpoints and see how control flows when your program is run.
+**This program helps you** upload programs, interact with a chip, find errors in your program and understand how control flows when a program is running.

 [**monitor_PIC32MX470F512L.hex**][af333][^1] Enables the chips' UART5 where port RF13 (pin 39) is U5TX, and port RF12 (pin 40) is U5RX.
 This binary can upload programs up to 64 kB of size.

-[**nomonitor_MX.hex**][c381b] The same startup code as the application above, but without its debugging capabilities.
+[**nomonitor_MX.hex**][c381b] The same startup code as the application above, but without any monitor capabilities.
+Suitable for concatenation with your production code.

 [af333]: https://github.com/andeha/Monitor/Releases/monitor_PIC32MX470F512L_af333.hex
 [c381b]: https://github.com/andeha/Monitor/Releases/nomonitor_MX_c381b.hex

-## How to Connect a PIC32 to a PC or a Mac
+## Connecting the Chip to a PC or a Mac

-To interact with your USB-port equipped PIC32-board via a USB cable connected to your computer, do the following:
+To interact with a USB-port equipped PIC32-board via a USB cable connected to your computer, do the following:

 On a **Mac**, start a VT100 terminal emulator with something similar to:

     prompt% screen /dev/cu.usbserial-A506K4XV 600

 On a **PC**, use hyperterm or putty.

+## Exploring the PIC32 Using Monitor.hex

+To view the current value in a memory cell (`peek`), type

+    Welcome to your MIPS/PIC32 Monitor
+    ...
+    ?
+0x12341234
+    Address 0x12341234 contains 0x00000001

+To alter the value in a memory cell (`poke`), write

+    !
+0x12341234 0x00000002
+    Poke 0x12341234 from 0x00000001 to 0x00000002

+To add a breakpoint, enter `* 0x12341234`.

+## Loading Programs

+To load software onto the PIC32, copy its [Intel Hex] (https://en.wikipedia.org/wiki/Intel_HEX) file into the paste buffer and paste the content into your `screen` session with `C-a` followed by `]` as in:

+    terminal$ pbcopy < mykernel.hex
+    terminal$ screen /dev/cu.usbserial-A506K4XV 600
+        Press C-a ] to load the program and C-a c to exit.

+To capture your `screen` session on file, press `C-a` and `>`.

-## About the Startup
+## About Startup

 The startup code in **monitor** and **nomonitor** resides starting at 0xBFC0000, with a single entry interrupt vector at 0x80000000 and a stack that that grows downwards from 0xA001FFFC to 0xA0008000.